przema/todo-list/README.md

 ## Updates

-+Added two additional buttons (Show/Hide completed tasks & Mark all tasks as complete) +Added transform effect to all buttons
++Added two additional buttons (Show/Hide completed tasks & Mark all tasks as complete), +Added transform effect to all buttons,
-+Refactored according to immutability
++Refactored according to immutability,

 ## Screenshot